 Where we are

-The surrounding territory of the middle-age hamlet of Ripe San Ginesio in Italy are, on one hand, known for their rural characteristics.
-On the other hand, the area is experiencing a strong post-war urbanization trend.
-This has been the very cause of the depopulation process that has affected many inner areas across the country.
-The past years, this process has worsened the isolation of the hamlets from the main national and global cultural and economic trajectories.
+The surrounding territory of the middle-age hamlet of Ripe San Ginesio (Italy) is known for their rural characteristics, yet, the area has been experiencing a strong post-war urbanization trend.
+This has been the very cause of the depopulation process that affects many inner areas across the country.
+In recent years, this process has exacerbated the isolation of the hamlets from mainstream national, global, cultural and economic movements.

-With the tools and support of RURITAGE, Ripe San Ginesio hopes to reach its objective of heritage-based regeneration and identity building through glimpses of the local as well as the global cultural scene.
+With the tools and support of RURITAGE, Ripe San Ginesio hopes to reach its objective of rural regeneration and identity building through glimpses of the local as well as the global cultural scene.